LynneMcGrail/take-a-hike/README.md

 ## Design
 * Color Scheme:
     * With being a website that is both informative and fun, the color scheme chosen were colourful and bright to reflect nature and being outdoors.
 Bright background colours were used and then colourful elements to make sections 'pop' on the site to provide an appealing user experience.
 The colours chosen for the text and images will be clear against the background so that the site is readable.
 (See hex colours below)
-    * Need to test the contrast of the colours in WebAIM, (state pass or fail here).
-(Include any adjustments made).
     * #C9F4F4 - This colour will be used as a background colour for the navigation menu when items are hovered over.
     * Colour choices explained:
     * #13FFFF - This colour will be used as a background colour for text sections overlaying images with an appropriate text colour for readability.